13 Ways to Make Money With Your Boat

 We all know that potential paying customers may not come rushing immediately.
 Consider another income stream as well.
 You may already know many people who make money from various projects on the internet such as website design, writing or by completing surveys.
 I use PanelPlace.com as my favorite survey site.
 Their surveys pay better and are interesting.

-7. Yacht Charters
+7. Yacht Charter Companies

 Allow charter companies to hire your boat out.
 They will pay you a percentage of the rental each time your boat is used.
 This can be as a bareboat charter or one with a crew.
 Be aware though, this will affect the resale value of your boat as many which are chartered are seen to be used hard and not maintained and upgraded as well as those which are used privately.
 Much the same as a rental car versus a private car.

 Can you teach someone to sail?
 The personal hands-on approach will help them feel more confident when they come to take their exam.
 If you are not capable of teaching, your boat could be used and an instructor hired.
 Some of those wanting to learn will know the basics but may want a refresher course.
-Still others may be complete beginners.
+Still, others may be complete beginners.

 9. Wedding Cruises

 Have weddings or hold receptions on your boat: Depending on the size of your boat, organizing weddings, or receptions on your boat is fast becoming very popular and profitable as some couples are looking for something a little different when tying the knot.
-This can of course be catered by yourself or the wedding party can organize this.
+This can, of course, be catered by yourself or the wedding party can organize this.

 You would have to insist that the entire wedding party adheres to a strict dress code regarding acceptable footwear on your boat and encourage them to put this requirement on their invitations.

-Besides weddings, consider advertising as an alternative meeting place for companies. or team building activities.
+Besides weddings, consider advertising as an alternative meeting place for companies, or team building activities.
 Many younger companies are looking for something unique to offer their employees as perks without the additional expense of owning a yacht.
 Design a simple website targeting companies and email this to them.
 It is always a good idea to follow up with a brochure and phone call as well.
 Then, when the time comes, they will remember your offer.

 10. Make Sailing Time Pay